Nukesor/pueue/README.md

 `pueue --daemon` Starts the daemon.
 The daemonization doesn't work on it's own yet, but there are alternatives e.g. systemd.
 If the daemon finds a queue from the previous session it'll start in paused state!!
-`pueue exit` Shuts the daemon down.
+`pueue --no-daemon` Starts the daemon in the current terminal.
+`pueue --stop-daemon` Daemon will shut down instantly.
+All running processes die.

 `pueue start` Daemon will start to process the queue.
 `pueue pause` Daemon will pause after the current command terminated by it's own.